afieldi/Python-LCU-Connector/README.md

 import lcu_connector_python as lcu api_connection_data = lcu.connect()
 ```
-If League of Legends is not install in the defualt location, "C:/Riot Games/League of Legends", then you will need to pass the location of your league folder.
+If League of Legends is not installed in the defualt location, "C:/Riot Games/League of Legends", then you will need to pass the location of your league folder.
 Example:
 ```
 import lcu_connector_python as lcu api_connection_data = lcu.connect("C:/Riot Games/League of Legends/RADS/projects/league_client/releases/0.0.0.178/deploy/LeagueClient.exe")